GeorgSommerer/Bioinformatics-Projects/wgs_nt/README.md

 WHOLE GENOME SEQUENCING NUCLEOTIDE TRANSFORMER, written by Georg Christian Sommerer, 2024, Metzger Lab, Max Delbrueck Center Berlin (https://www.mdc-berlin.de/metzger)

-Written as part of my internship at the Metzger Lab from 29.07.2024 to 06.09.2024
+Written as part of my internship at the Metzger Lab from 29.07.2024 to 06.09.2024 and uploaded with permission from Dr. Metzger.
+# INTRODUCTION
 The Whole Genome Sequencing Nucleotide Transformer (WGS-NT) is a program that takes WGS paired end reads, calls the variants on them, and then calculates the cosine similarities of the output embeddings of the Nucleotide Transformer (https://www.biorxiv.org/content/10.1101/2023.01.11.523679v3) on them.

 # INSTALLATION